Marian's Roots and Rambles

 - Email updates with chapter news and member activities

-- Basic listing on chapter website
+- Basic listing of your services on this website

 The Chapter also sponsors other activities throughout the year, including advanced genealogy discussions and field trips to major genealogical repositories in the region.